Athreyabhatt/QECopilot_test_at_speed_of_AI/COMPREHENSIVE_GUIDE.md

 - **⚡ Fast** - Runs in parallel with your CI/CD pipeline
 - **🔧 Customizable** - Modify instructions to match your coding standards
 - **🛠️ Framework Agnostic** - Supports multiple automation tools and languages
+- **🚀 Optimized Dependencies** - Only install required dependencies for your chosen stack

 ## 🎬 How It Works